fluturecode/Birthday-Tracker/README.md

     - `cohort_number` (string)
     - `month` (string)
     - `date` (string).
+- All of these fields should be required in order for a birthday to save to the database.
 - You should create a model and schema for your birthday object that reflects this.

 Create a routes directory and, within it, a `/birthdays.js` file.